XingxinHE/MathForGame/README.md

 ## 2.4 Vector Space

-> ​	:star: **Definition 2.10.** A vector space is a set $V$, whose elements are called vectors, for which addition and scalar multiplication are defined, and the following properties hold.
+> ​	⭐ **Definition 2.10.** A vector space is a set $V$, whose elements are called vectors, for which addition and scalar multiplication are defined, and the following properties hold.

 - $P\in V,\space Q\in V, \quad \text{s.t.  }P+Q\in V$
 - $P\in V, a\in \mathbb{R}, \text{  s.t.  }aP\in V$